January 14, 2021

 It must be incredibly gratifying.
-I was wondering if there have been any pivotal moments in the ESAPE-NA1 trial?
+Were there any pivotal moments in the ESAPE-NA1 trial?

 How does nerinetide (NA1) work in terms of protecting or restoring the brain cells?

-It’s a rational drug-design peptide.
-A little protein made up of 20 amino acids.
-A short segment of amino acids are taken from Tat protein, which is an envelope protein from HIV virus.
-Tat protein plays an important role in allowing the entire protein to enter a cell, crossing through the blood brain barrier so it gets into neurons and across a lipid membrane without any problem.
-We see that pharmacologically once it’s been intravenously administered, it is out of the patient’s circulation within 10 minutes and into the tissue.
+It’s a rational drug-design peptide: a little protein made up of 20 amino acids.
+A short segment of amino acids is taken from Tat protein, which is an envelope protein from the HIV virus.
+Tat protein plays an important role in allowing the entire protein to enter a cell, crossing through the blood-brain barrier so it gets into neurons and across a lipid membrane without any problem.
+We see that pharmacologically, once it’s been intravenously administered, it is out of the patient’s circulation within 10 minutes and into the tissue.

 You’ve already touched upon what this could lead to in terms of other neurological areas but what are the next steps of opening the door for new leads in stroke research?

 Excitotoxicity is a pathological mechanism important in trauma, MS, Alzheimer’s disease and many other neurological diseases.
 Could you improve outcomes of concussion or a car accident if you can receive this drug to protect neurons immediately after the event?
-We just don’t know yet, and we will need more research to be done.
+We just don’t know yet, and we will need more research.

-Although, I’m not saying this idly, there are some animal model data to say the drug is useful in traumatic injury, for example when looking at rats but it hasn’t been studied in humans.
-This is all speculative so we will have to research and see what the future holds.
+Although I’m not saying this idly, some animal model data says the drug is useful in traumatic injury – for example, when looking at rats – but it hasn’t been studied in humans.
+This is all speculative, so we will have to research and see what the future holds.